 The Dolby.io Communications SDK for Web is compatible with Electron 24.4.0+ and the following browsers:

-- Microsoft Edge 90 and later versions may work on macOS but have not been extensively tested and are not supported.
+- Microsoft Edge may work on macOS but has not been extensively tested and is not supported.

 - Chrome and Safari with WebKitWebView may work on iOS but have not been extensively tested and are not supported.

-The Dolby Voice Codec (DVC), that is available in Dolby Voice conferences in SDK 3.5 and later versions, is supported only on Chrome and Edge on desktop operating systems.
+The Dolby Voice Codec (DVC), which is available in Dolby Voice conferences is supported only on Chrome and Edge on desktop operating systems.
 Using a different browser or a mobile operating system triggers the SDK to use Opus.

 The following table presents the available codecs on the specific operating systems and browsers: